Detection Packs

 Viewing Detection Packs

-You can view a list of Panther-provided Detection Packs in your Panther Console under Build > Packs.
+You can view a list of Panther-provided Detection Packs in your Panther Console by clicking Detections in the navigation bar, then clicking the Packs tab.

 Click on a Pack to view its details, including a description, the enabled status, the currently enabled version, and which detections are in the pack.